The handover that isn't written down

 Summary

-- Crew rotation on superyachts creates a recurring knowledge loss cycle, with engineering teams potentially changing entirely within two to three years.
+- Crew rotation is a recurring knowledge-loss event; an engineering team can turn over entirely within two to three years.

 [1] Seahub, "Superyacht Engineering Handover: Good, Bad or Essential?" — seahubsoftware.com